AndreeaCvl/PAD_Extra_Task/README.md

 # PAD EXTRA TASK
 App that includes weather forecasts for match locations.
 ### HOW TO RUN
-First obtain the images from https://hub.docker.com/repository/docker/andreeacvl/pad_extra_task/general Clone this repository by doing git clone <repo>
+- First obtain the images from https://hub.docker.com/repository/docker/andreeacvl/pad_extra/general
+- Clone this repository by doing git clone <repo>
+- Create a new network in the project directory by using ```docker network create pad```
-Run the command docker-compose up
+- Run the command ```docker-compose up```

-Use the postman collection of requests provided here to test the app.
+Use the postman collection of requests provided [here](https://github.com/AndreeaCvl/PAD_Extra_Task/blob/main/PAD%20EXTRA%20TASK.postman_collection.json) to test the app.
 You can find below a short description of how it works.

 ### API-s used: